Joe Rocket Crossfire Motorcycle Jacket Review

 It’s a neutral design that doesn’t call too much attention.
 I do wish the Joe Rocket branding was toned down or blacked out.
 The white logos stand out a bit much for my taste.

 You’ll find three color options: black, gray, and hi-viz yellow.
 Go hi-viz if maximum visibility is your top priority.
-Otherwise, the black and gray are both clean, modern looks.
+Otherwise, the black and gray both have clean, modern looks.

 Getting the Most Value for Your Money